GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: MUIR: Intervention Reasoning Dataset for the Multi-User group chat

 Due to privacy concerns, there is currently a lack of publicly available, high-quality multi-user group chat datasets in both academia and industry.
-Existing resources \cite{zhang2018personalizing,xu2022beyond,zang2020multiwoz,eric2020multiwoz,budzianowski2018multiwoz} are typically limited in scale and numbers of user, outdated in content, restricted to plain text messages, cover only a narrow range of topics, and involve dialogues with at most two participants, which fail to reflect the complexity and richness of contemporary group communication environments.
-While LLMs can be used to synthesize conversational data, purely synthetic datasets often suffer from limited modality diversity, insufficient coverage of real-world linguistic variation, and domain gaps between generated and naturally occurring interactions.
+Existing resources \cite{zhang2018personalizing,xu2022beyond,zang2020multiwoz,eric2020multiwoz,budzianowski2018multiwoz} fail to capture the complexity and richness of group communication, as they are typically constrained by small scale, outdated content, text-only formats and narrow topic coverage.
+Although LLMs offer a viable pathway for synthesizing conversational data, synthetic datasets often exhibit limited modality diversity and suffer from significant domain discrepancies between generated and natural interactions.

+To address these limitations, we construct \textbf{MUIR}, a high-quality benchmark dataset specifically designed for studying intervention reasoning in multi-user group chats.
+MUIR is built upon real-world human group chat logs, collected with appropriate anonymization.
+The dataset is annotated through a collaborative pipeline combining LLM labeling and human verification to ensure annotation reliability.
+In total, MUIR contains 2,500 group chat segments, randomly split into 2,000 training instances and 500 test instances.
+After training on MUIR, our lightweight intervention judge model achieves performance that surpasses existing advanced large language models on the group-chat intervention task.

+\textbf{Data collection.} We recruited 30 volunteers from diverse backgrounds and instructed them to use several open-source chat log extraction tools to collect group chat data from their social applications, and all collected conversations were conducted in English.
+Before data collection, all group members were informed that the data would be used solely for research purposes and would undergo strict anonymization and content filtering.
+Data collection was conducted only after obtaining explicit consent from all participants within each group.
+In total, we collected chat logs from nearly 50 group chats, covering a wide range of topics and interaction scenarios.
+These include, but are not limited to, daily life sharing, technology discussions, fandom communities, art and creativity, pets, sports, programming, academic, emotional support, wellness and healing, cooking, and peer assistance.